Nidhiverma04/ADA/README.md

           6. Display the number of activities selected for each sorting criterion.
           7. Stop

-OUTPUT :  Size      Start     End       Duration
+OUTPUT :  Size      Start     End       Duration         The end time-based approach typically gives the optimal solution.
           ----------------------------------------
           2         1         1         1
           4         1         2         2